-What is the Islamic State Khorasan? - The Boston Globe
+What Is the Islamic State Khorasan? - The Boston Globe

 What are its roots?

-The myriad terrorist organizations that have waged war on U.S. forces and allies are interlocked, aligned and in competition with one another for supremacy.
+The myriad terrorist organizations that have waged war on US forces and allies are interlocked and at times in competition with one another for supremacy.

 The terrorist attacks that killed nearly 3,000 people on American soil on Sept.
-11, 2001, was orchestrated by al-Qaida, the terrorist group led at the time by Osama bin Laden.
-In response to those attacks, U.S. forces invaded Afghanistan, ousting the Taliban government that shielded bin Laden, and then Iraq, where President George W. Bush said a proactive strike against terrorism was needed.
+11, 2001, was orchestrated by Al Qaeda, the terrorist group led at the time by Osama bin Laden.
+In response to those attacks, US forces invaded Afghanistan, ousting the Taliban government that shielded bin Laden, and then invaded Iraq, where President George W. Bush said a proactive strike against terrorism was needed.

-After the U.S. invasion of Iraq in 2003, a branch of al-Qaida broke away and established a so-called caliphate, an Islamic theocracy, in large parts of Iraq and Syria.
+Years later, a branch of Al Qaeda broke away and established a so-called caliphate, an Islamic theocracy, in large parts of Iraq and Syria.
 At its peak, the territory was the size of Britain.
-That breakaway faction, called the Islamic State, or ISIS, was savvier about social media than al-Qaida, which recorded long, crudely made videos, sometimes from its cave hide-outs.
+That breakaway faction, called the Islamic State, or ISIS, was savvier about social media than Al Qaeda and began specializing in a cinematic approach to brutality.
 The Islamic State also appealed to a younger generation of fighters, in part by promising immediate glory and rewards for those willing to fight its enemies.

 Advertisement

-In 2015, the Islamic State announced that it was expanding into the Khorasan region.
+In 2015, the Islamic State announced that it had accepted the loyalty of a new branch in the Khorasan region.

 Who are its enemies?

-In fact, among those killed in the attack at the airport in Kabul this week were at least 28 Taliban fighters, Reuters reported.

-Islamic State Khorasan has been antagonistic mostly toward the Taliban, and the two groups have fought for turf, particularly in eastern Afghanistan.
-Since 2017, experts say, the group has been responsible for roughly 250 clashes with the U.S., Afghan and Pakistani security forces.
+Islamic State Khorasan has been mostly antagonistic toward the Taliban, and the two groups have fought for turf, particularly in eastern Afghanistan.
+Since 2017, experts say, the group has been responsible for roughly 250 clashes with US, Afghan, and Pakistani security forces.

 More recently, Islamic State Khorasan leaders have denounced the Taliban’s takeover of Afghanistan, saying that the group’s version of Islamic rule was insufficiently hard line.

-In October 2019, President Donald Trump announced the killing of Abu Bakr al-Baghdadi, saying in a speech that he was “the founder and leader of ISIS, the most ruthless and violent terror organization anywhere in the world.”
-Trump went on to say, “We obliterated his caliphate, 100%, in March of this year.”
+In October 2019, then-president Donald Trump announced the killing of Abu Bakr al-Baghdadi, saying in a speech that he was “the founder and leader of ISIS, the most ruthless and violent terror organization anywhere in the world.”
+Trump went on to say, “We obliterated his caliphate, 100 percent, in March of this year.”

 Advertisement

-In January 2020, days after the U.S. killed Iranian Gen. Qassem Soleimani, Trump again bragged about having destroyed “100% of ISIS and its territorial caliphate.”
-He also said that al-Baghdadi “was trying again to rebuild the ISIS caliphate and failed.”
+In January 2020, Trump again bragged about having destroyed “100 percent of ISIS and its territorial caliphate.”
+He also said that before al-Baghdadi was killed, he had been “trying again to rebuild the ISIS caliphate and failed.”

 Before al-Baghdadi’s death, he had expanded the organization and given subordinates considerable latitude to act.
 Islamic State encouraged followers to act alone or in small groups.
 Hassan Abu Hanieh, a Jordanian expert on extremist groups, said at the time that “getting rid of the leader does not get rid of the organization.”